Grandillionaire/brainvault/README.md

 ## contributing

-prs welcome. keep it simple and fast.
+prs welcome. see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ---